Beijing Treaty on Audiovisual Performances

 The Beijing Treaty on Audiovisual Performances is a multilateral treaty which regulates copyright for audiovisual performances and expands the performers' rights.
 It was adopted on 26 June 2012 by the Diplomatic Conference on the Protection of Audiovisual Performances of the World Intellectual Property Organization, in which 156 WIPO member states, six intergovernmental, and six non-governmental organizations participated.
 Forty-eight countries signed the treaty on 26 June, followed by 19 other countries in 2012 and 2013.
-The treaty entered into force on 28 April 2020 following the receipt of the 30th ratification or accession and as of August 2021 has 42 contracting parties.
+The treaty entered into force on 28 April 2020 following the receipt of the 30th ratification or accession and as of September 2025 has 48 contracting parties.

 The treaty has been praised by artists' and performers rights advocates around the world as well as some activist nonprofits such as Knowledge Ecology International, but has also been criticized by some digital rights and free culture activists such as the Electronic Frontier Foundation (EFF) as an infringement on free speech, and aiding censorship schemes.

 Adoption

 Negotiations for the treaty lasted 12 years.
 It was adopted on 26 June 2012 by WIPO's Diplomatic Conference on the Protection of Audiovisual Performances, which began on 20 June in Beijing.
 156 WIPO member states, six intergovernmental and six non-governmental organizations participated in the conference.
+It is the only international IP treaty named for a Chinese city.

 The Final Act of the treaty was signed by 122 countries, and the treaty itself collected 48 country signatures.
 Signatories from Europe include Cyprus, Denmark, France, Hungary, Italy, Moldova, Spain, Switzerland; from Americas, Chile, Colombia, Grenada, Costa Rica, Haiti, Jamaica, Mexico, Nicaragua, Peru and the United States of America; and from Asia, China, Mongolia, South Korea.
 The convention remained open for signature for one year.
 During that time, 19 additional countries and the European Union joined as signatories (Austria, Belgium, Bulgaria, Botswana, Czech Republic, El Salvador, Estonia, Germany, Greece, Guatemala, Honduras, Indonesia, Montenegro, Poland, Qatar, Romania, Slovenia, the United Kingdom, and Zimbabwe).
 Further countries may become a party to the treaty through accession.
 The treaty has not entered into force until it has been ratified by at least 30 eligible parties.

 In February 2016, U.S. President Barack Obama submitted the treaty to the U.S. Senate for ratification.

-With the ratification of Indonesia on 28 January 2020, the Beijing Treaty will enter into force for its 30 contracting parties on 28 April 2020.
+With the ratification of Indonesia on 28 January 2020, the Beijing Treaty entered into force for its 30 contracting parties on 28 April 2020.
 WIPO member states in 2012 approved the Treaty at a Diplomatic Conference hosted by the Chinese Government in Beijing, from where the Treaty takes its name.

-As of March 2, 2021, the treaty is NOT in force in either the EU, UK or US.
+As of March 2, 2021, the treaty is not in force in either the EU, UK or US.
 Signatories to the treaty must also ratify the treaty for it to be considered "in force".